Israel, Syria agree to dedicated communication line in US-brokered talks

 Israel and Syria have been in intermittent talks over the last year in an attempt to find a security agreement that would stop Israel’s repeated attacks on its north-eastern neighbour.

-The latest statement comes after a meeting held between Israeli and Syrian officials in Paris on Tuesday, as the US attempts to get the negotiations back on track.
+The latest statement comes after meetings held between Israeli and Syrian officials, including the Syrian foreign minister, in Paris on Monday and Tuesday, as the US attempts to get the negotiations back on track.

 “The mechanism will serve as a platform to address any disputes promptly and work to prevent misunderstandings,” the statement said.